magepages/mpdocs/docs/security/index.md

 ```

 ### II.
 Login Log
-From the admin panel, make your way to ``Mageplaza > Security > Login Log``.
+From the admin panel, make your way to ``System > Security > Login Log``.
 All logins and login attempts will be recorded here.

 ![i4](https://i.imgur.com/AogyfB4.png)